The Pomodoro Technique: A Complete Guide for Students

 Your break activities matter.
 The goal is mental recovery, not more stimulation.

-• ✅ Stand up and stretch
+• Stand up and stretch

-• ✅ Get water or a healthy snack
+• Get water or a healthy snack

-• ✅ Look out the window (20-20-20 rule for eye rest)
+• Look out the window (follow the 20-20-20 rule for eye health)

-• ✅ Take a short walk
+• Take a short walk

-• ✅ Practice deep breathing
+• Practice deep breathing

-• ❌ Checking social media
+• Checking social media

-• ❌ Reading news or emails
+• Reading news or emails

-• ❌ Starting a conversation that will run long
+• Starting conversations that might run long

-• ❌ Any activity that requires mental effort
+• Any activity requiring mental effort

 "I'll just check Instagram for 5 minutes" rarely stays at 5 minutes.
 Social media platforms are specifically designed to capture your attention.
 If you check during breaks, you'll likely struggle to start your next Pomodoro—or extend your break into a 20-minute scroll session.

-Handling Interruptions
+Handling interruptions

 In a perfect world, you'd have 25 minutes of uninterrupted focus.
 In reality, interruptions happen.
-Here's the official Pomodoro approach:
+Here's the official Pomodoro approach.

-1. Note the distraction on paper ("Call mom," "Check weather")
+1. Note the distraction on paper – "Call mom," "Check weather"

-2. Immediately return to your task
+2. Immediately return to your task – Don't engage with the thought

 Adapting the Pomodoro for Deep Work